georgetown-cset/eto-orca/SQL_cleaning.md

 The main problem is strings with levenshtein distance that are close to each other but functionally different.

 Further exploration can address these issues.

+Think more about various other characters - remove all hyphens/quotations/periods aggressive cleaning vs other approaches